scores (documents for music)

 Alinda Burnham Couper studied harmonic analysis with Nadia Boulanger and taught and composed music, becoming one of the pioneer composers of handbell music and developing a new technique called "four-in-hand."
 Couper remained friends with Boulanger and exchanged letters for years after studying with her.
 The Alinda B. Couper papers contain manuscripts and published scores composed by Couper, as well as her notes, composition journals, papers, and photos.

-Benjamin Grobani was a talented musician, teacher, and composer who was influential in the Baltimore Jewish community.
+Benjamin Grobani was a music teacher, composer, and cantor in the Baltimore Jewish community.
 The Grobani papers include a large collection of Jewish sacred music scores, personal papers, and concert programs.

 Brick Fleagle and Luther Henderson were jazz musicians and arrangers who were business partners and close friends.
 The Brick Fleagle and Luther Henderson papers and collection of jazz recordings contain manuscript and published scores of Fleagle's and Henderson's compositions and arrangements, personal papers of Brick Fleagle, photographs, and recordings.

 A record producer, composer, pianist, critic, and educator, Cal Lampley taught at the Peabody Conservatory and Morgan State University for many years after working in the record industry.
-The Cal Lampley papers contain manuscript scores of his music and a small collection of concert programs and related papers.
+The Cal Lampley music manuscripts contain scores of his music and a small collection of concert programs and related papers.